serengetijade/Project_ASP.NET_EF_Website/README.md

 Call the byteToImage method to convert the byte array to an image: https://github.com/serengetijade/Project_ASP.NET_EF_Website/blob/4a5da55471a204024df5d4685a12a49ed418249a/Blog/Views/BlogPhotos/Index.cshtml#L92

-## Code First BlogComments class, database, and CRUD pages
+## Code First BlogComments Class, Database, and CRUD Pages
 A new model was defined to represent user comments and store them within a table in the database.
 The class constructor was modified so the DateTime property sets the current time- it will always record the time the comment was posted.
 Entity Framework scaffolding was used by creating a CommentsController.
 The CRUD pages were later modified and customized to expand their default functions.

 https://github.com/serengetijade/Project_ASP.NET_EF_Website/blob/d4ea26a2dba10de060145f0539ee92fd72373520/Blog/Models/Comment.cs#L9-L27

-## Reorder the model by property value
+## Reorder the Model by Property Value
 The model’s controller was modified to reorder the list of records.
 Blog comments were to appear according to the comment date, one of the model’s properties, in order from newest to oldest.
 The Controller’s Index method was modified to pass along the list of database objects according to that property value, in descending order.

 ```